Skip to main content

 Sage is our online virtual coach, and provides guidance when creating or editing a topic or article.

-Topic modules (Overview, Points, Insights, Assessment, Activities and Destination)
+Topic modules (Overview, Points, Insights, Assessment and Destination)

 A topic can contain several modules: